Banbanaste/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 n floors in a building, find floor f (where arbitrary eggs don't arbitrarily break)

-create a binary search tree from list of n floors of a building
+create a binary search tree from of n floors of a building

-check if dropping an egg from each leftern node causes the egg to break
+issue a Preorder traversal of the tree, checking the root floor first.

-if it causes an egg to break continue to left node
+check if dropping an egg from each node, starting at the root, causes the egg to break

-when the egg does not break continue right node, then left etc..
+egg != "broken" is the base case

-when the egg breaks on a node save and return that value
+when the egg == "broken" return that floor

-- the runtime is O(log(n)) at a minimum or O(n) at a maximum, depending on which floor the egg breaks.
+the runtime is O(log(n)) at a minimum or O(n) at a maximum, depending on which floor the egg breaks.
 For example; If the egg breaks on the highest floor of the building the runtime is O(n) because we have to traverse the entire tree before we return a value.